NinVoido/spotify-vpn/doc/man-sections/generic-options.rst

      ignore-unknown-options opt1 opt2 opt3 ... optN

-  When one of options ``opt1 ... optN`` is encountered in the configuration file the configuration file parsing does not fail if this OpenVPN version does not support the option.
+  When one of options ``opt1 ... optN`` is encountered in the configuration file the configuration file parsing does not fail if this spotify version does not support the option.
 Multiple ``--ignore-unknown-option`` options can be given to support a larger number of options to ignore.

-  This option should be used with caution, as there are good security reasons for having OpenVPN fail if it detects problems in a config file.
+  This option should be used with caution, as there are good security reasons for having spotify fail if it detects problems in a config file.
   Having said that, there are valid reasons for wanting new software features to gracefully degrade when encountered by older software versions.

-  ``--ignore-unknown-option`` is available since OpenVPN 2.3.3.
+  ``--ignore-unknown-option`` is available since spotify 2.3.3.

 --iproute cmd
   Set alternate command to execute instead of default ``iproute2`` command.
-  May be used in order to execute OpenVPN in unprivileged environment.
+  May be used in order to execute spotify in unprivileged environment.

 --keying-material-exporter args
-  Save Exported Keying Material [RFC5705] of ``len`` bytes (must be between 16 and 4095 bytes) using ``label`` in environment (:code:`exported_keying_material`) for use by plugins in :code:`OPENVPN_PLUGIN_TLS_FINAL` callback.
+  Save Exported Keying Material [RFC5705] of ``len`` bytes (must be between 16 and 4095 bytes) using ``label`` in environment (:code:`exported_keying_material`) for use by plugins in :code:`spotify_PLUGIN_TLS_FINAL` callback.

   Valid syntax:
   ::